-The openness of Bernstein’s style, like the film photographers who have long influenced him—Richard Avedon, William Klein, and Irving Penn—is classical, but current.
+The openness of Bernstein’s style, like the photographers who have long influenced him—Richard Avedon, William Klein, Diane Arbus and Irving Penn—is classical, but current.
 Whether he is photographing the rockstars of U2, business titan Richard Branson, or the homeless of Bowery Mission, nothing about a Bill Bernstein image is superfluous.
 Rather, every photograph cuts through public persona to offer glimpses of the unguarded.
 Consistently, Bernstein can be called upon to deliver the full weight of his subjects’ personalities and render celebrities and civilians accessible to viewers via the immediacy of the moment.

 He lives and works in New York City, his hometown.